 ‘Tai Chi’ or Taiji can be translated as ‘the supreme ultimate’ or ‘the great polarity’ and is represented in the familiar yin yang symbol.
 At the core of Taoist Taiji philosophy lie these universal forces composed of the harmonious powers of yin and yang.
 ‘Chuan’ means fisted hand, boxing or combat; Taiji Chuan means supreme ultimate boxing or combat representing a martial art grounded in these principles of yin and yang.

-Tai chi relies on technique, balance and softness.
-It is suitable for all ages and can be practised martially with a view to its applications for self-defence, or with the focus on the Tai Chi hand form, a gentle exercise system which promotes health and relaxation.
+Tai Chi Chuan emphasises technique, balance and softness.
+Tai Chi is suitable for practitioners of all ages and can be approached both as a martial art for self-defence and also as a exercise system focused on the Tai Chi hand form, fostering health and calm.